Give2Peer/g2p-client-android/README.md

 - Refactor this learner's code into a beautiful codebase.
 - Suggest good third-party libraries to DRY the code.
-- Give advice on how to give the emulator a default `geo fix`.
 - Give advice on how to handle the release `keystore` of an open-source project.
 - Enrich and give advice for the feature suite.
-- Write good code guidelines for Android / Java.
+- Write or recommend good code guidelines for Android / Java.

 If not, you can still help in a number of ways :